PT symmetry-enriched non-unitary criticality

-\emph{Discussion and concluding remarks.}---To summarize, we uncover a new class of non-unitary criticality enriched by $\mathcal{PT}$ symmetry, which hosts robust topological edge states.
-Specifically, we construct a broad family of one-dimensional $\mathcal{PT}$-symmetric nH free-fermion models with $\alpha$-range hopping, all exhibiting critical points described by non-unitary CFTs with central charge $c=-2$, as confirmed numerically through the scaling of entanglement entropy and ground-state energy.
-More importantly, we unambiguously demonstrate that these nH critical points support nontrivial edge states protected by $\mathcal{PT}$ symmetry.
-The associated topological degeneracies ars reflected in the bulk entanglement spectrum—representing a generalized Li-Haldane correspondence at nH criticality—and, remarkably, is also encoded in the imaginary part of the entanglement entropy, a feature unique to nH systems.
-Finally, we analytically show that the topological edge modes at these QCPs are stabilized by a new mechanism, generalized mass inversion—without requiring long-range hopping—highlighting a distinct protection mechanism from Hermitian counterparts.
+To summarize, we uncover a new class of non-unitary criticality enriched by $\mathcal{PT}$ symmetry that hosts robust topological edge states.
+Specifically, we construct a broad family of one-dimensional $\mathcal{PT}$-symmetric non-Hermitian free-fermion models with $\alpha$-range hopping, all of which exhibit QCPs described by non-unitary CFTs with central charge $c=-2$, as numerically confirmed by the scaling of the entanglement entropy and the ground-state energy.
+More importantly, we demonstrate unambiguously that these non-Hermitian critical points are topologically distinct, in the sense that they cannot be smoothly connected without either breaking $\mathcal{PT}$ symmetry or encountering a multicritical point.
+Remarkably, we find that the subleading term of entanglement entropy is purely imaginary and quantized to the number of entangling boundary modes in the reduced density matrix, which can be interpreted as the Affleck-Ludwig $g$-factor associated with this symmetry-enriched non-unitary CFT.
+Finally, we demonstrate that these edge modes are enforced by a new mechanism—generalized mass inversion—which fundamentally distinct from that in Hermitian counterparts.

-Looking ahead, identifying symmetry-enriched nH criticalities in higher dimensions and in interacting many-body systems represents an interesting direction for future work.
-Regarding experimental realization, non-Hermitian quantum systems can be simulated on photonic platforms, where gain and loss are experimentally implemented~\cite{Guo2009, Ruter2010, Peng2014, Chang2014}.
-Although the main observables on these platforms typically relate to single-particle physics, the survival of topologically protected edge modes within a fine-tuned gapless spectrum can still be experimentally tested~\cite{Lin2024MeasureNC}.
-Furthermore, entanglement properties of non-Hermitian many-body states could potentially be measured in spin systems (via a Jordan-Wigner transformation) using post-selection~\cite{Matsumoto2022}.
-This investigation, however, is a direction for future work beyond the scope of our study.
-Our work not only generalizes the notion of topology to the realm of non-unitary criticality but also contributes to a deeper understanding of critical phenomena in nH systems.
+Looking ahead to the experimental realization, non-Hermitian quantum systems can be simulated on photonic platforms, where gain and loss are experimentally implemented~\cite{Guo2009, Ruter2010, Peng2014, Chang2014, Lin2024MeasureNC}.
+Furthermore, the entanglement properties reported in this work could potentially be accessed by embedding the Hamiltonian into an enlarged Hermitian system with ancillas and extracting the required biorthogonal correlators through joint measurements~\cite{Matsumoto2022}, and the quantum-circuit protocol which the biorthogonal winding numbers for the non-Hermitian SSH model were extracted~\cite{PhysRevA.107.052205}.

-\textit{Note added:} After completing this manuscript, we became aware of a related independent study on the critical edge states in one-dimensional nH free-fermion chains~\cite{zhou2025topological}.
+\textit{Note added:} After completing this manuscript, we became aware of a related independent study on the critical edge states in one-dimensional non-Hermitian free-fermion chains~\cite{zhou2025topological}.